 MSI provides access to approximately 400 software packages.
 To find out if a particular software package is installed, you can browse or search a list of the software packages that MSI provides under the Help and Documentation section of this website.
 The MSI webpage includes descriptions of software packages including example usage to help you get started.

 Software packages will be marked with a support tier -- either Primary, Secondary, or Minimal.
 Primary support is given to mature, popular scientific software important to a large fraction of the user base generally receive the highest level of support.
 These software are compiled, installed, benchmarked, and documented as a service to you.
 They are tested after major system upgrades, new versions are installed in a timely manner, and we expect to be able to offer advice to assist with the majority of inquiries.
-Conversely, Secondary or Minimally supported software are only useful to a very small number of users.
+Conversely, Secondary or Minimally supported software are only useful to a relatively small number of users.
 These software may not be actively maintained, regularly updated, or tested after system updates.
 They may be removed without notice if usage is found to be too low to continue support.

 How To Access Software